marekhadas1989/lampstackdocker/README.md

 <h1>Quick Start</h1>
 Quick start can be done by either issuing following commands or by using <b>docker-compose</b> file provided for each platform</br>
-* Data persistency data can be done by passing additional "-v /docker_lamp/persist_www:/var/www/html/" parameter which will map internal "/var/www/html" folder into "/docker_lamp/persist_www" on your local machine.
-For docker-compose option persistency is set by ddefault.
+* Data persistency can be done by passing additional "-v /docker_lamp/persist_www:/var/www/html/" parameter which will map internal "/var/www/html" folder into "/docker_lamp/persist_www" on your local machine. <br> For docker-compose option persistency is set by ddefault for both MySQL as well as Apache.

 <br>